Research interests

 Every planet is a complex system.
-Earth’s behavior is a mosaic of interactions between the atmosphere (air), hydrosphere (ocean), geosphere (rocks), and biosphere (life).
+Earth’s behavior is a mosaic of interactions between the atmosphere (air), hydrosphere (water), geosphere (rocks), and biosphere (life).
 Mars, Venus, Jupiter, and the other planets in and out of our solar system are also complex systems, but with notable differences from Earth.
-By studying and comparing planets, we get closer to answering astrobiology questions like “how did life originate?”, “how did life evolve to its modern state?”, and “is there life elsewhere in the universe?”.
+By studying and comparing the fundamental forces operating on different planets, we can provide critical information in the quest to answer astrobiology questions like “How did life originate?”, “How did life evolve to its modern state?”, and “Is there life elsewhere in the universe?”.

 Here are some helpful links to learn more about astrobiology: